DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Evaluation Pipeline

-We design a multi-stage evaluation pipeline to rigorously assess compositional text-to-image generation.
-The pipeline initiates by instructing text-to-image models with prompts from {\ours} to produce corresponding image sets, followed by automated main character detection and localization within the images.
+We design a multi-stage evaluation pipeline to rigorously assess compositional T2I generation.
+The pipeline initiates by instructing T2I models with prompts from {\ours} to produce corresponding image sets, followed by automated main character detection within the images.
 Subsequently, we perform sequential evaluations across four critical dimensions: 1) ``Character Attributes'', 2) ``Character Locations'', 3) ``Scene Attributes'' , and 4) ``Entity Relationships''.
 Regarding the evaluator, we employ Qwen2.5-VL-7B-Instruct as the MLLM throughout the evaluation process.
+To enhance reusability, our data construction process and evaluation pipeline are also implemented as data processing operators and configurable data recipes within Data-Juicer \cite{dj,djsandbox}.

-This section provides comprehensive technical specifications of our evaluation pipeline, detailing the methodologies and validation mechanisms implemented for each evaluation dimensions.
+This section provides comprehensive technical specifications of our evaluation pipeline, detailing the methodologies and validation mechanisms implemented for each evaluation dimensions, as illustrated in Figure \ref{fig:evaluation_framework}.

-\paragraph{Character presence identification.} Initially, we implement a dual-model verification system for character detection, where a character is deemed successfully generated only if its presence is confirmed by both an MLLM and the YOLOE-11L open-set detector.
+\paragraph{Character presence identification.} Initially, we implement a dual-model verification system for main character detection, where a character is deemed successfully generated only if its presence is confirmed by both an MLLM and the YOLOE-11L open-set detector.
 For the confirmed characters, we also record their box coordinates to assist the subsequent attribute evaluation.
 Regarding how to determine the box coordinates, we calculate the IoU score between the two bounding boxes detected.
 If the score exceeds 0.7, we consider the boxes as overlapping and select the larger bounding box.
 Otherwise, we employ the vision-language model BLIP to compute image-text matching scores between both bounding box regions and the character name, selecting the box with a higher score.
 Identifying character presence can accelerate the whole evaluation process by eliminating redundant computations for failed generations.
 And it also avoids repetitive detection steps as the positional information can be reused.